 Shared Dataset: If you want to share the same dataset to multiple reports then we have to create shared dataset.
 Following are the few uses of shared dataset:

 - It can be created once and used in multiple reports.

 - If you want to change the dataset, you can do it at once place and it will be reflected in all the supporting reports.

 Create a Shared DataSet in SSRS

 In this example, We selected the Add New Dataset option from the context menu.
 Once you click on that option, it will open Shared Dataset Properties window to configure the SSRS Dataset.
 Following are the properties inside the Shared Data Source Properties window

-- Name: Please specify valid unique name for the Dataset you want to create.
+- Name: Please specify a valid unique name for the Dataset you want to create.

 - Data Source: If you already created, Please select the data source from the drop-down list.
 If not, please click on the New button to Create SSRS Shared Data Source

-- Query Type: It allow us to choose from 3 options.
+- Query Type: It allows us to choose from 3 options.

 - Text: You have to write the SQL Query or use Query Designer

 - Table: You have to select the table you want to use for this SSRS Shared Dataset.

 - Stored Procedure: You have to select the stored procedure you want to use.

 - Query Designer: If you don’t know, How to write the SQL Queries then you can select this option.
 It will allow you to design using graphical user Interface.
 Please refer SSRS Query Designer article to understand the steps involved in it.

 - Time out: It will allow you to specify the query execution time.

 NOTE: To create shared dataset we require shared data source only.

 From the below screenshot you can observe that We are selecting the Text type

 SQL Query we used in the above screenshot is:

 TIP: Please refer SQL Inner Join article to understand the Inner Join.

 You can check the available field by selecting the Fields option.
-It will also allows you to change the column names as well.
+It will also allow you to change the column names as well.